Newsletter

 Legal Insights Germany

 For example, according to the DSK, the data controllers themselves must verify whether and to what extent the AI application that they use has been trained in a lawful manner.
-Specifically, this means that when selecting and using generative AI systems in particular, the covered businesses must check and document whether the AI system to be deployed or developed has been trained in accordance with applicable (data privacy) law.
+Specifically, the GSK suggests that when selecting and using generative AI systems in particular, the covered businesses must check and document whether the AI system to be deployed or developed has been trained in accordance with applicable (data privacy) law.
 If the business has not trained the AI system itself, it must, according to the DSK, verify whether the AI system produces incorrect results, which is difficult to do in practice.

 The rules of the new AI Office in Brussels, which is intended to safeguard a uniform European AI governance system, will therefore play a key role in the implementation of the AI Act.
 Businesses should closely monitor the development of new rules to be rendered by the AI Office and actively participate in the debate on AI.